Workable/riviere/README.md

 <a name="Features"></a>
 ## Features

-- Log all the HTTP(s) requests tha are coming into your server and the corresponding responses.
+- Log all the HTTP(s) requests that are coming into your server and the corresponding responses.
   (`inbound_request`/`outbound_response`)
 - Log all the HTTP(s) requests that your server sends to any external systems and the corresponding responses.
   (`outbound_request`/`inbound_response`)
-- Log any unhandled error that is thrown inside a requests's context.
+- Log any unhandled errors that are thrown inside a requests's context.

 Upcoming Features:
-- Support any logger that is able to format json objects into log messages (like log4js, winston, pino, etc ...).
+- Support any logger that is able to format json objects into log messages (like log4js, winston, pino, etc ...)
-- Easier context tracing: You will no longer have to manually include the request id in the `outbound_request`'s headers, to match with the parent `inbound_request`. ([see section: Example with outbound HTTP traffic](#example_with_outbound_http_traffic))
 ---

 <a name="Example_logs"></a>